Lievi77/HotelDatabaseProject/README.md

 -Create Constraints [Lev]

--Search for data to populate tables.
-[Chris] (hint: use Kaggle or any free data source)
+-Search for data sets to populate tables.
+[Chris] (hint: use Kaggle or any free data source) (1/2 complete)

 -Put the data in a folder called "Data", upload it to Github.
 [Chris]